- 25 May 2012

 If you wish to complain about any information which has been withheld from you, please contact us.

-Unless otherwise stated below under charges for information available only through request, all information contained within our scheme is available from us free of charge where it can be downloaded from our website or where it can be sent to you electronically by email.
+Unless otherwise stated, all information contained within our scheme is available from us free of charge where it can be downloaded from our website or where it can be sent to you by email.

-We reserve the right to impose charges for providing information in paper copy or on computer disc.
-Charges will reflect the actual costs of reproduction and postage to Scottish Government, as set out below.
+We reserve the right to impose charges for providing information in paper copy or on CD.
+Charges will reflect the actual costs of reproduction and postage to Scottish Government.

-The Scottish Government is a Crown body and the information we produce is subject to Crown copyright, which is administered by the Queen’s Printer for Scotland.
+The information we produce is subject to Crown copyright, which is administered by the Queen's Printer for Scotland.
 The material listed in this publication scheme is Crown copyright unless stated otherwise.

 The Scottish Government has in place Record Retention and Disposition Schedules in respect of all documents that it creates and holds.
 These Schedules set out the lengths of time for which all types of records must be held.
 This means that whilst FOISA is retrospective, it is only possible to provide copies of records that are still in existence.
-The current Scottish Government policy and procedures in relation to records management are set out in the Scottish Government’s Record Management Manual is available at: http://www.scotland.gov.uk/Publications/2005/08/15152416/24168
+The current Scottish Government policy and procedures in relation to records management are set out in the Scottish Government's Record Management Manual.

 Some Scottish Government records are selected to be permanently preserved at the National Records of Scotland.
 The Schedules referred to above set out what types of records will normally be preserved.
-Once transferred to the National Records of Scotland, these records are made publicly available and are listed on their on-line catalogue at http://www.nas.gov.uk/onlineCatalogue/
+Once transferred to the National Records of Scotland, these records are made publicly available and are listed on the National Records of Scotland online catalogue.

-How to access information which we do not publish
+8. Accessing information that we do not publish

 If the information you are seeking is not available through this website, then you may wish to request it from us.